 You can accomplish this with a match and create a bang, but it is perilous.
 Yet, a few Geo-engineers involved in climate action are working today on projects among those lines.

 In other words, our future and that of energy and the environment is not in the hands of those that deny the scientific proof and evidence of a thermometer reading time series; those are the narcissist, neither in the hands of those that try to gain political advantage from an environmental catastrophe.
 Those are the hypocrite.
 And there is nothing that we can do about the ignorant.
-Remember that in our human condition we fear what we don't know and abuse what we do!
+Remember that we fear what we don’t know and abuse what we do in our human condition!

 Who cares about paleoclimate?